bandprotocol/bandchain-docs/docs/introduction/04-how-bandchain-works.md

 Data scripts are also Turing-complete and can be programmed in multiple languages.
 This composability and Turing-completeness makes data scripts very similar to [smart contracts](https://en.wikipedia.org/wiki/Smart_contract).

-To create an data script (reffered in the code as OracleScript), the creator must broadcast a [`MsgCreateOracleScript`](/core-concepts/protocol-messages#msgcreateoraclescript) to BandChain.
+To create an data script (referred in the code as Oracle Script), the creator must broadcast a [`MsgCreateOracleScript`](/core-concepts/protocol-messages#msgcreateoraclescript) to BandChain.
 The contents of the message is simlar to `MsgCreateDataSource`, and includes:

 - the **sender** who wishes to create the data script
 - the **owner** of the data script, if specified